 The idea set me working up a series of wrecked and abandoned cars set into famous medieval and later classical landscapes which I exhibited as American Rust in the Great North Art show in Ripon Cathedral in 2019.
 It’s painstaking work in Photoshop masking out and re-colourising different images off the internet and in fact it’s surprisingly difficult to get a good match in perspective between a 1950’s junkyard car and a 16th century landscape (Who knew?)

 The cars were chosen for a variety of reasons but the 1952 Buick that made the album cover was the closest I could find to looking like the classic 1950’s B Movie Alien.
 Bug eyes and BIG teeth!

-The prints are now available for sale and make a stunning impact /statement for anyone into old American cars.
+The prints are now available for sale and make a stunning impact/statement for anyone into old American cars.
 A giclée super hi definition archive quality print, they are available in 3 sizes.
 A2 (approx 16 x 23 inches), A1 (approx 23 x 33 inches) and A0 (approx 33 x 46 inches).
-These are the best quality art prints available printed on Innova smooth cotton high white 315gsm paper with fully archival Epson HDR pigment inks.
+These are the best quality art prints available.
+They are gallery standard guaranteed not to fade and printed on Innova smooth cotton high white 315gsm paper with fully archival Epson HDR pigment inks.

-Because I’m such a fan I’ve decided to make postage free to anywhere in the USA.
-They will be shipped to you in a card tube and obviously you will have to frame them yourself.
+Postage is free to anywhere in Europe and the USA and the print will be shipped to you in a thick card tube.
+Obviously you will have to frame them yourself in your choice of frame.
 When I exhibited the show I had them framed in ornate gilt frames to complete the conceit that they were old masters but a local law firm have three in their office in sleek black frames and they look great.